 Photo of Grzegorz Press documenting the performance of Teatr 21, "Revolution, which was not there".
 On the picture is depicted a lying female figure, behind her are inscriptions in Polish and English from the protest of people with disabilities in the Polish Parliament in 2018.

-Disability Studies in academic world, which encompass social studies, therapy and rehabilitation, have moved into the area of humanities and cultural studies.
-Magdalena Zdrodowska (PhD) from the Jagiellonian University is one of the promoters of the expansion of the identity studies to cover the issues related to disability.
-The topic of disability, as it is addressed by Zdrodowska, appear more and more in the magazines dedicated to culture i.e.: Contemporary Culture – discussing the relationships between technology and disability, Fragile.
-Cultural Journal (discussing the analysis of disability representation in film, comic books and literature) or Studia de Cultura (a volume dedicated to Polish studies of disability).
-RTV Magazine joins that trend with the topic of the 5th issue.
+Disability studies in the academic world, which include social studies, therapy and rehabilitation, have moved into the field of humanities and cultural studies.
+Magdalena Zdrodowska (PhD) from the Jagiellonian University is one of the promoters of the expansion of the field of social studies to include disability issues.
+The subject of disability, as addressed by Zdrodowska, appears more and more in magazines devoted to culture, e.g.: Contemporary Culture – discussing the relationship between technology and disability, Fragile.
+Cultural Journal (discussing the analysis of disability representation in film, comics and literature) or Studia de Cultura (a volume dedicated to Polish disability studies).
+RTV Magazine joins this momentum with the theme of its 5th issue.

-In Krakow, there is an association called Strefa Wenus z Milo.
-We publish here an interview with Katarzyna Żeglicka, who was the chairwoman of the association, she is also an activist and a dancer.
-In Warsaw, we find a group, which has been sculpturing, painting and performing for the past 25 years.
-Grupa Nowolipie gathers, amongst others, people suffering from multiple sclerosis.
-You may read more about the group in Affirmation section I would like to thank here Izabela Skonecka for letting us use the reproductions of Nowolipie group and Adam Mazur for the inspiration to write the article.
+In Krakow there is an association called Strefa Wenus z Milo.
+We publish here an interview with Katarzyna Żeglicka, the chair of the association, who is also an activist and a dancer.
+In Warsaw, Grupa Nowolipie brings together people with multiple sclerosis, who have been sculpting, painting and performing for 25 years.
+I would like to thank Izabela Skonecka for allowing us to use the reproductions of the Nowolipie Group and Adam Mazur for inspiring me to write this article.

-In Poznań, the Mermaids, with various levels of ability, practice diving.
-They are associated in the Diving Collective Bojka.
-During the Workshops in revolution, which took place in Arsenal Municipal Gallery in Poznań last year, there was a discussion organised by Anna Rutz, Barbara Sinica, Magda Szewciów, Katarzyna Pierzynowska, Aleksandra Majer, and Paulina Banaś concerning stereotypes about all women, especially those with disabilities.
+In Poznań operates the “Bojka” Diving Collective.
+During the exhibition and series of events Workshops 0f revolution at the Arsenal Municipal Gallery in Poznań last year, there was a discussion organised by Anna Rutz, Barbara Sinica, Magda Szewciów, Katarzyna Pierzynowska, Aleksandra Majer, and Paulina Banaś concerning stereotypes around disabled women*.
 During the event, the participants could watch a film about the female divers ‘The Great Blue’.

 Photo from the archive of the Kolektyw Nurkowy Bojka presents the divers at the pool

-The initiative called Nice People from Poznan focuses on equalising chances and fighting with discrimination of all marginalised groups including disabled people. {http://mililudzie.org} TAK Gallery exhibits and promotes artists from the outsider art.
-In the text by a curator Malgorzata Szaefer entitled ‘Carmela Melina Riccio / I am the star’, which we publish in the Affirmation folder, you can find more about art practised outside its commercial and institutional circulation.
+The Poznan initiative called Nice People focuses on equal opportunities and tackling discrimination of all marginalised groups, including disabled people.
+TAK Gallery exhibits and promotes outsider artists.
+In the text by curator Malgorzata Szaefer entitled ‘Carmela Melina Riccio / I am the star’, which we publish in the Affirmation section, you can read more about art practised outside its commercial and institutional circuits.

-Additionally, in the 5th issue of RTV Magazine we analyse with Stefanie Wiens from Berlin initiative Platz da! the politics of exclusions in cultural institutions.
-We attempt to show how to change the situation so that people with disabilities could be included in the stages of creating programmes, where they would not only be the participants of the workshops, in fact, dedicated only to their disability.
-In an interview with Christian Bayerlein and Grit Uhlemann from the Army of Love collective, we talk about art seen as a constantly expanding field of participation.
-We also internalise the criticism of the avant-garde as an anti-social practice, concentrated on satisfying the needs of its fully-abled creators.
-We also travel to Wroclaw to examine critically with Daria Skok an exhibition entitled The Physical States presented at The Contemporary Museum.
+In addition, in the 5th issue of RTV Magazine, we analyse the politics of exclusion in cultural institutions with Stefanie Wiens from the Berlin initiative Platz da!
+We try to show how to change the situation so that disabled are involved in the all stages of creating programmes, where they are not just participants in workshops dedicated to their disability.
+In an interview with Christian Bayerlein and Grit Uhlemann from the collective Army of Love, we talk about art as an ever-expanding field of social participation.
+We also internalise the critique of the avant-garde as an anti-social practice focused on satisfying the needs of its able-bodied creators.
+We also travel to Wroclaw to critically examine, with Daria Skok, the exhibition The Physical States at the Contemporary Museum.

-The question of disability in art has been rather vibrant; artists undertake that topic in their works, for example, Romily Alice Walden and Michal Baldyga – both presented in The Art Channel.
-The bottom-up initiatives and institutions more and more take into consideration the perspectives of people with disabilities in their activities and programmes.
-The critics draw our attention to not only the substantive content but also the accessibility of the exhibitions.
-The true change shall happen when Open Calls start to include the possibility of using the speech synthesiser, or residences for artists shall take into consideration the needs of the ones in wheelchairs.
-We would like to see people with ‘distinct’ disabilities to be employed in managerial or other positions.
-We also want the art world to critically counteract the exclusion on which the symbolic capital has been based so far.
-This is work that we need to do collectively.
-This change will not be possible without financial support from the state and local authorities as well as the friendliness of fully-abled producers and art users.
-We hope that the 5th issue of RTV Magazine shall encourage the change.
+The issue of disability in art has been very much on the rise, with artists addressing it in their work, such as Romily Alice Walden and Michal Baldyga – both featured in The Art Channel.
+Bottom-up initiatives and institutions are increasingly including disability perspectives in their programmes.
+Critics draw attention not only to the content but also to the accessibility of exhibitions.
+However, the big change will come when open calls and job offers for artists and cultural producers include the possibility of using a voice synthesiser, or when residencies for artists take into account the needs of people in wheelchairs.
+We want to see disabled people employed in management and other positions.
+We also want the art world to critically counter the exclusion on which symbolic capital has been based.
+This is work that we need to do together.
+This change will not be possible without the financial means and the support of allies.
+We hope that the 5th issue of RTV Magazine will contribute to this change.

 * a fragment of a lecture by Rosemary Garland-Thomson given during a conference ‘Negotiating Space for (Dis)Ability in Drama, Theatre, Film and Media; in Katarzyna Ojrzyńska ‘Critical Studies over disability in Polish Humanities.
 Some words on the conference ‘Negotiating Space for (Dis)Ability in Drama, Theatre, Film and Media’.